epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/Slash.md

 {% endcapture %}

-{% include faq/panel.html panelUID='loadCueList' title='Load another cue list stored in the showfile' body=loadCueList linkUID='' startOpen='false' %}
+{% include faq/panel.html panelUID='loadCueList' title='Load another cue list stored in the showfile' body=loadCueList linkUID='' startOpen='true' %}

 {% capture patchUniverse %}
 Using slash, you can mitigate the math you have to do to patch channels to DMX values in separate DMX universes.